kjempelodott/ananas/README.md

 </THISTAGCANBEWHATEVERYOUWANT>
 ```

 The only required attribute is `name`.
-You will get a warning if both `path` and text are missing in 'comment'.
+You will get a warning if both `path` and text are missing in `comment`.
 If you are too stupid to correctly spell the name or evaluation string, fuzzy string matching will probably save your ass.